Paediatric Radiology for the General Radiologist 2026

 Consultant Paediatric Radiologist, Alder Hey Children's Hospital, Liverpool

-Controversial Issues and discussion
+Controversial Issues, more cases and discussion

 Dr Karl Johnson